mehdigmira/celery-dashboard/README.md

 # Requirements & compatibility

 A PostgreSQL database >= 9.5 is required.
-The code has been tested for celery version 3 and 4 running under python 2.7 or 3.
+The code has been tested for celery version 3.1 and 4.1 running under both python 2.7 and python 3.5.

 # Getting started